OpenNebula/docs/source/management_and_operations/references/template.rst

 .. _template_user_inputs_metadata:

 ``USER_INPUTS_METADATA`` provides the template creator with the possibility to add titles and descriptions to the user inputs.
-To understand how Sunston renders user inputs metadata, :ref:`see User Inputs in Sunstone <vm_guide_user_inputs_sunstone>`.
+To understand how Sunstone renders user inputs metadata, :ref:`see User Inputs in Sunstone <vm_guide_user_inputs_sunstone>`.

 .. note:: ``USER_INPUTS_METADATA`` only will be used in Sunstone, not in others components of OpenNebula.